laurentperrinet/laurentperrinet.github.io/content/publication/perrinet-07-mipm/index.md

----
-abstract: I will illustrate in this talk how computational neuroscience may inspire and be inspired by mathematical image processing.
+---abstract: I will illustrate in this talk how computational neuroscience may inspire and be inspired by mathematical image processing.
 Focusing on efficiently representing natural images in the primary visual cortex, we derive an event-based adaptive algorithm inspired by statistical inference, Matching Pursuit and Hebbian learning.
 This algorithm